mfessenden/SKTiled/Docs/Documentation/Working with Tilesets.md

     // do something with the tileset
 }

-// get an externally saved tileset if let externalTileset = tilemap.getTileset(fileNamed: "winter-tiles.tsx") {
+// query an externally saved tileset if let externalTileset = tilemap.getTileset(fileNamed: "winter-tiles.tsx") {
     // do something with the tileset
 }